|

 to do your thesis work.
 During (or before) your third semester, you should

-file your Program of Study and Thesis Committee forms (copies in PDF form are
+file your Program of Study and Thesis Committee forms.

 In order to finish in the preferred two year time frame, you must have your